Discover a travel secret in a land time forgot

 After heading back, it was time for a nap and another good meal.
 Another night by the campfire, with some more great jungle wisdom from Noy and I drifted off to sleep to the sounds of the nocturnal jungle creatures that lurked off in the distance.Going back to town was also dictated by Nok and Noy, as they had more guests to pick up, and of course, with an hour journey each way, I can understand why they would only want to make the trip once in a day.
 We said our farewells, and made our way back to the bustle of the busy city streets of the city, wishing only that our time had been extendable by a couple more days.

-This is one of the best gems I’ve found in Northern Thailand thus far.
+If you are looking for other remember to do your homework and make sure they are operating with sustainable practices.
+This is one of the best hidden secrets in Northern Thailand by far.
 I would encourage anyone to spend some time getting to know this lovely couple, and disconnecting from the world to reconnect with the planet.Have you found any travel secret spots which left you with a feeling of awe?
 Are there any places you’ve been which were just so wonderful you couldn’t believe they weren’t more well known?
 Share your stories in the comments below!